JanHerca/urantiapedia/input/markdown/en/Innerface/Vol11/Innerface_vol11_4.md

 # Epilogue

 It cannot be doubted that these Urantia Papers sometimes meander between the sublime and the ridiculous.
-This becomes more comprehensible if we remind ourselves that much of the initial content constitutes the response to questions from "Forum" members who were deliberately attempting to set traps for the revelators to betray themselves.
+This becomes more comprehensible if we remind ourselves that much of the initial content constitutes the response to questions from “Forum” members who were deliberately attempting to set traps for the revelators to betray themselves.
 The reality of the book itself pays witness that the revelators survived this period of testing despite the limitations imposed upon them by universe rules on revelation that proscribed revealing unearned knowledge--which was in direct conflict with the determination of Forum members 'to ask questions that no human being could answer.'

 Furthermore, the task of the revelators also had to be carried out without abrogating a divine decree:

 "No other being, force, creator, or agency in all the wide universe of universes can interfere to any degree with the absolute sovereignty of the mortal free will, as it operates within the realms of choice, regarding the eternal destiny of the personality of the choosing mortal.
 As pertains to eternal survival, God has decreed the sovereignty of the material and mortal will, and that decree is absolute.
-"No personal creature can be coerced into the eternal adventure; the portal of eternity opens only to the freewill choice of the freewill sons of the God of free will."
+“No personal creature can be coerced into the eternal adventure; the portal of eternity opens only to the freewill choice of the freewill sons of the God of free will.”
 (P. 71)

 Free will entails absence of coercion.
 Free choice also implies absence of coercion.
 Authoritarianism is always conditional.